 Employment Outlook and Salary Info

-According to the Bureau of Labor Statistics (BLS), about 24,500 jobs were held by air traffic controllers in 2014.
+According to the Bureau of Labor Statistics (BLS), about 24,300 jobs were held by air traffic controllers in 2018.
 Most of these jobs were with the FAA.
-The BLS projected a job decrease of 9% from 2014-2024.
-In May 2015, the BLS reported the median annual wage for air traffic controllers was $122,950.
-According to the BLS, police, fire, and ambulance dispatchers could expect to see a job decline of 3% between 2014-2024.
-The median salary for these same employees was $38,010 in May 2015.
+The BLS projects a job increase of only 1% from 2018-2028.
+In May 2019, the BLS reported the median annual wage for air traffic controllers was $122,990.
+According to the BLS, police, fire, and ambulance dispatchers could expect to see a job growth of 6% between 2018-2028.
+The median salary for these same employees was $41,910 in May 2019.

 Continuing Education Information

 According to the BLS, states typically have licensing or certification requirements for emergency dispatchers.
 States usually require a specific amount of training and certification or licensing test for emergency dispatchers.
 To earn the FAA aircraft dispatcher certificate, written and practical tests are required.
 The FAA also requires that applicants are at least 23 years old, meet experience requirements, and complete an approved training course.